quantificial/study-mern/README.md

 ### package.json

-add start and server tag and using "nodemon" by 'npm start server'
+add start and server tag and using "nodemon" by 'npm run server'

 ```
   "scripts": {